Vishwa-ud/Timetable_Management_System_Backend/README.md

 | -------- | ---------------------------------------- | ---------------------------------------- |
 | `POST`   | `http://localhost:8080/api/v1/auth/`        |  User Login.                             |

+* Inform users of invalid email or password during login attempts."
 * After a successful login, a token will be generated with an expiration time.

 #### Role Access